markfeit/ampero/patches/Eight-Tease.md

 This patch could be the cure for any damned killing joke you heard in church.
 It might even lead to nirvana.

-Works well on a Strat single coils, P-90s and bridge humbuckers.
+Works well on Strat single coils, P-90s and bridge humbuckers.

 ## Controls